shaahinfaezi/Scheduler/README.md

 Multi-Processor System Simulator

+## Overview

+This project is a Multi-Processor System Simulator implemented in C++.
+It simulates the scheduling of processes across multiple processors, allowing users to experiment with different scheduling algorithms and analyze their performance in a multi-processor environment.
+The simulator models key aspects of process execution, such as CPU allocation, process states (e.g., ready, running, waiting), and performance metrics like turnaround time, waiting time, and CPU utilization.
+The goal is to provide a flexible framework for studying and comparing scheduling strategies in a controlled, simulated environment.

+The simulator is designed to be extensible, supporting various scheduling algorithms (e.g., First-Come-First-Serve, Round-Robin, Shortest Job First) and configurable system parameters such as the number of processors, process arrival times, and burst times.
+It is an educational tool for understanding operating system concepts and evaluating the efficiency of scheduling policies.

 ## Features

 - Multi-Processor Support: Simulates process execution across multiple processors, allowing for parallel processing and load balancing.